JSON Translator

 }

-If the target languages are set to zh and fr, the translation result is:
+If the target languages are zh and fr, the translated result would be:

 {